 On June 8, 2018, the Company effectuated a 1-for-1.78112 reverse stock split of its outstanding common stock, which was approved by the Company's board of directors on May 22, 2018 and by the Company's stockholders on June 8, 2018.
-The reverse stock split resulted in an adjustment to the preferred stock conversion prices to reflect a proportional decrease in the number of shares of common stock to be issued upon conversion.
-The accompanying financial statements and notes to financial statements give retroactive effect to the reverse stock split for all periods presented.
-The shares of common stock retained a par value of \$0.0001 per share.
-Accordingly, the stockholders' equity reflects the reverse stock split by reclassifying from common stock to additional paid in capital an amount equal to the par value of the decreased shares resulting from the reverse stock split.
+The reverse stock split resulted in an adjustment to the then outstanding preferred stock conversion prices to reflect a proportional decrease in the number of shares of common stock to be issued upon conversion.
+The accompanying condensed financial statements and related notes to condensed financial statements give retroactive effect to the reverse stock split for all periods presented.
+The shares of common stock to additional paid in capital an amount equal to the par value of the decreased shares resulting from the reverse stock split.